jeevster/noether-networks/README.md

+# Convex Optimization (EE227B) Final Project
+This repository contains the code needed to reproduce the Noether network results in our literature review.
+The repository was forked from the original Noether network paper authors, and the vast majority of the code has remained the same.
+The main change we implemented was the dataloader for the 2D reaction diffusion equation, found in data/twod_reacdiff.py.
+The visualizations of the learned embeddings can be produced by running plot_embeddings.ipynb.

 # Noether Networks for video prediction

 This directory contains code to train and evaluate a Noether Network for video prediction on the